skyscrapers/documentation/tools/prometheus.md

 #### Setup

 1. Use our [Nginx](https://hub.docker.com/r/skyscrapers/nginx/) Docker image instead of the upstream Nginx.
-2. Add the [exporter](https://github.com/hnlq715/nginx-vts-exporter) as sidecar to the pod.
+2. Add the [exporter](https://github.com/hnlq715/nginx-vts-exporter) as sidecar to the pod/task-definition.

 ```
         - name: {{ template "app.fullname" . }}-exporter